Optimizing Bundle Sizes in React Applications: A Deep Dive into Code Splitting and Lazy Loading

 Lazy Loading

-Lazy loading is the practice of loading parts of your application only when they are needed.
-In React, this is typically done at the component level, where components are loaded only when they are about to be rendered.
+Lazy loading is a technique that optimizes website performance by deferring the loading of resources until they are actually needed.
+In React, this involves loading components only when they are about to be rendered on the screen.

 Implementing Code Splitting and Lazy Loading in React

-React 16.6 introduced the React.lazy function and the Suspense component, making it easier than ever to implement code splitting and lazy loading.
-Let's refactor our previous example to use these features:
+React 16.6 brought in React.lazy and Suspense components, streamlining code splitting and lazy loading.
+Let's revisit our previous example and modernize it with these features.

 import React, { Suspense, lazy } from 'react';